rcgsheffield/sheffield_hpc/referenceinfo/linux-shell/what-are-environment-variables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Linux based operating systems, environment variables are dynamic named values stored within the system which are used by shells or subshells (your terminal) to facillitate functionality.
+In Linux based operating systems, environment variables are dynamic named values stored within the system which are used by shells or subshells (your terminal) to facilitate functionality.
 Simply put, they are variables with a name and value which perform a function in how the operating system and applications work.